trey-rosius/event_driven_cdk/README.md

  `from aws_cdk import aws_sns as sns`

-Then lets use `CfnTopic` adn `CfnTopicPolicy`  method from the sns class to create and grant policies to the sns topic.
+Then use `CfnTopic` and `CfnTopicPolicy`  methods from the sns class to create and grant policies to the sns topic.

 ```python
         cfn_topic = sns.CfnTopic(self, "MyCfnTopic",